rlt3/Dialogue/README.md

 In real life, the tone is *how* we say something, but not actually what was said.
 It is the same here: it is how we can scope our Audience regardless of the message being sent.
-This is how any given Actor gets it audience:
+This is how any given Actor gets its Audience:

 * Yell - Send the message to the entire Dialogue tree.
 * Say - Send a message to its parent and the children of that parent.